Course Enrollment Information

 If you are a graduate student, full-time status is defined as 9 or more credits per semester; half-time status is 5-8 credits per semester.

-We cannot count audit registration and enrollment in correspondence courses for certification purposes.
+We cannot count audit registration for certification purposes.
 To obtain a verification for a loan company, bring your loan deferment form to the Office of the Registrar.

 More information about deferments and other exceptions to the definitions of full-time and half-time status is available at the Office of the Registrar.